HackingHistory/hh-project-11ty-starter-kit/src/pages/styledemo.md

 Through fashion, an individual or group can communicate dissent and dissatisfaction simultaneously with notions and declaration of patriotism and national identity.
 The image below is an example of fashion that may represent the hierarchal, cultural, and systematic complexities of a queer counterpublic.
 As discussed in [Out of the Periphery: Queer Soviet Russia](http://localhost:8080/hh-project-11ty-starter-kit/about/), mobile queer communities during the early 1900s operated in a two-tier hierarchal system of the leftover aristocracy and the common folk, often soldiers and members of the Navy.
 Those who crossed dressed were afforded some mobility between these two groups.
 The image illustrates the complex hierarchal mobile queer zones intersecting with traditional Russian culture.
 For example, the cross-dressing individuals wear traditional female Russian clothing and hairstyles of that time, blending in with the Russian navy men.

 ![](https://ichef.bbci.co.uk/news/976/cpsprodpb/1652C/production/_98463419_1161e954-e74a-425f-a038-4388c54ce52b.jpg)

+In a contemporary context, Queer-rave clothes, art, fashion and the Avante-Garde also represent the fluid and complex nature of a mobile queer counterpublic can exist in.
+Fashion can work as an aesthetic, art for art's sake.
+At the same time, simultaneously send coded or subversive messages of Queerness recognizable only to the private (queer) and completely separate from the hegemonic heteronormative powers of the state.
+To read more about contemporary subversive fashion in Russian in the digital age, see [Post-Soviet Queerness](http://localhost:8080/hh-project-11ty-starter-kit/Proposal/).